refinedev/refine/documentation/docs/api-reference/antd/hooks/list/useSimpleList.md

 ### `overtimeOptions`

-If you want loading overtime for the request, you can pass the `overtimeOptions` prop to the this hook.
-It is useful when you want to show a loading indicator when the request takes too long.
+If you want the loading overtime for the request, you can pass the `overtimeOptions` prop to the this hook.
+It is useful if you want to show a loading indicator when the request takes too long.
-`interval` is the time interval in milliseconds. `onInterval` is the function that will be called on each interval.
+`interval` is the time interval in milliseconds while `onInterval` is the function that will be called on each interval.

 Return `overtime` object from this hook. `elapsedTime` is the elapsed time in milliseconds.
 It becomes `undefined` when the request is completed.